geeknik/my-awesome-stars/topics.md

 - [wagtail/wagtail](https://github.com/wagtail/wagtail) - A Django content management system focused on flexibility and user experience
 - [Avaiga/taipy](https://github.com/Avaiga/taipy) - Turns Data and AI algorithms into production-ready web applications in no time.
 - [AmruthPillai/Reactive-Resume](https://github.com/AmruthPillai/Reactive-Resume) - A one-of-a-kind resume builder that keeps your privacy in mind.
 Completely secure, customizable, portable, open-source and free forever.
 Try it out today!
-- [yournextstore/yournextstore](https://github.com/yournextstore/yournextstore) - Modern Commerce with Next.js and Stripe as the backend.
+- [yournextstore/yournextstore](https://github.com/yournextstore/yournextstore) - Your Next Store: Modern Commerce with Next.js and Stripe as the backend.
 - [harsxv/tinystatus](https://github.com/harsxv/tinystatus) - Tiny status page generated by a Python script
 - [Storia-AI/sage](https://github.com/Storia-AI/sage) - Chat with any codebase in under two minutes | Fully local or via third-party APIs
 - [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
 Design directly in your live React app and publish your changes to code.